Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • blood biochemistry;

-• assessment of the gas composition of the biological fluid;
+• assessment of the gas composition of biological fluid;

 As for instrumental procedures, the following tests are performed: